cran-task-views/Optimization/Optimization.md

     nonlinear least-squares problems.
-Functions `nlfb` and `nlxb` are intended to eventually supersede the 'nls()' function in Base R, by applying a variant of the Marquardt procedure for nonlinear least-squares, with bounds constraints and optionally Jacobian described as R functions.
-(It is based on the now-deprecated package `r pkg("nlmrt")`.)
+Functions `nlfb` and `nlxb` are intended to eventually supersede the 'nls()' function in Base R, by applying a variant of the Marquardt procedure for nonlinear least-squares, with bounds constraints and optionally Jacobians described as R functions.
 -   Package `r pkg("minpack.lm")` provides a function `nls.lm()` for solving nonlinear least-squares problems by a modification of the Levenberg-Marquardt algorithm, with support for lower and upper parameter bounds, as found in MINPACK.
+-   Package `r pkg("onls")` fits two-dimensional data by means of orthogonal nonlinear least-squares regression (ONLS), using Levenberg-Marquardt minimization; it provides functionality for fit diagnostics and plotting and comes into question when one encounters "error in variables" problems.
 -   Package `r pkg("nnls")` interfaces the Lawson-Hanson implementation of an algorithm for non-negative least-squares, allowing the combination of non-negative and non-positive